PredragPilipovic/PredragPilipovic.github.io/_pages/about.md

 title: about
 permalink: /
 subtitle: >
-  <a href='https://www.math.ku.dk/english/research/spt/'>Statistics and Probability Theory, Department of Mathematical Sciences, University of Copenhagen</a>.
+  <a href='https://www.math.ku.dk/english/research/spt/'>Department of Mathematical Sciences, University of Copenhagen</a>.

 profile:
   align: right